kubesphere/dev-guide/sites/extension-dev-guide/content/en/overview/_index.md

 ## Benefits

-The extension mechanism of KubeSphere LuBan  can benefit KubeSphere maintainers, contributors, users, independent software vendors (ISVs), and other open source projects.
+The extension mechanism of KubeSphere LuBan can benefit KubeSphere maintainers, contributors, users, independent software vendors (ISVs), and other open-source projects.

-- For KubeSphere maintainers, the extension mechanism allows you to focus more on the development of KubeSphere critical features, and can make ks-core more lightweight.
+- For KubeSphere maintainers, the extension mechanism allows you to focus more on the development of KubeSphere critical features, and it makes ks-core more lightweight.
 This accelerates the release cycles.
 For other features, the extension mechanism allows you to develop components independently to meet your business needs in a more timely manner.
 - For KubeSphere contributors, the extension mechanism makes ks-core and other KubeSphere components loosely coupled, so that you can get started with development at ease.
-- For ISVs, the extension mechanism allows you to integrate services or other open source projects into KubeSphere at a low cost.
+- For ISVs, the extension mechanism allows you to integrate services or other open-source projects into KubeSphere at a low cost.
 For example, Karmada or KubeEdge developers can customize the KubeSphere console based on this extension mechanism.
 - For KubeSphere users, you can determine whether to enable an extension based on your business requirements.
 You can also integrate your application into the KubeSphere console.
-As the extensions go diversified, we can offer users a wider range of services to choose from, helping them build a container platform tailored for custom requirements.
+As the extensions become diversified, we can offer users a wider range of services to choose from, helping them build a container platform tailored for custom requirements.